maestromadman/hnsw_cagra/README.md

 throughput.

 **CAGRA** sits in the top-right corner: 29,410 QPS at 0.985 recall with itopk_size=64.
-Notably, itopk_size=32 delivers only 4,392 QPS — a 6.7× drop for halving itopk — because CAGRA's beam search is designed around warp-level GPU parallelism and operates suboptimally below itopk=64.
+Notably, itopk_size=32 delivers only 4,392 QPS (a 6.7× drop for halving itopk), because CAGRA's beam search is designed around warp-level GPU parallelism and operates suboptimally below itopk=64.
 Beyond itopk=64, recall plateaus while QPS declines, so itopk=64 is the practical optimal.

-**IVF-PQ quantization ceiling** — the central result of this benchmark:
+**IVF-PQ quantization ceiling** (the central result of this benchmark):

 | pq_dim | Compression | Recall ceiling | Peak QPS |
 |---|---|---|---|